turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 }
 ```

-In your breakout room, delete your pothos plant (yeah, I know), then display all the information for each plant in the Plants table to the console.
+In your breakout room, delete your pothos plant then display all the information for each plant in the Plants table to the console.

 > Note: If there were any plants left in the kitchen after it was deleted, we will need to update the room for those plants.